-A brand-new relationship is the source of immense joy.
-Along with anxiety, resurfaced insecurities, occasional jealousy, and disappointment.
+What are the stages of a new relationship?
+After all, a brand-new relationship is the source of immense joy, along with anxiety, resurfaced insecurities, occasional jealousy, and disappointment.
 Most people embrace the joy and make the most of it… But those other feelings?
 They’re always received with shock and annoyance.
 Literally, no one saw them coming and no one knows how to manage them.
-We don’t want this cocktail of emotions to sucker punch you in the face, so we’ve made a little encyclopedia on the stages of a new relationship.
+We don’t want this cocktail of emotions to sucker punch you in the face, so we’ve put together a little encyclopedia on the stages of a new relationship.

 It might not help you troubleshoot 100% but you will certainly not be taken aback when life throws you those curveballs.
 This comprehensive guide will give you a general overview of how a relationship progresses initially.
 While each relationship is unique and incomparable with others, there are a few striking similarities for sure.
 That being said, you shouldn’t panic if you don’t fully resonate with what’s written here.
 These different stages of a new relationship reflect the most frequent trajectory, not the only one.